Olivia (TV series): Broadcast

-In addition to airing on Milkshake! and Nick Jr. in the UK and TG4 In Ireland, the series was aired on Nick Jr. from 1 February 2009 until 30 October 2015 when Nickelodeon and Paramount Global lost the rights to air the series.
-The show came back on air and was broadcast on Universal Kids in the United States, Disney Junior in Latin America and Brazil, and Treehouse TV in Canada.
+In addition to airing on Milkshake! and Nick Jr. in the UK and TG4 In Ireland, the series aired on the Nick Jr. Channel from 1 February 2009 until 30 October 2015 when Nickelodeon lost the rights to distribute the series.
+The show was subsequently broadcast on Universal Kids in the United States, Disney Junior in Latin America and Brazil, and Treehouse TV in Canada.